 With Common Data Service, server and organization allocation may change as part of datacenter management and load balancing.
 Therefore, a discovery service provides a way to discover which server is serving an instance at a given time.

-- For the Web API: Discover the URL for your organization using the Web API
+- For the OData V4 RESTful API: Discover the URL for your organization

-- For the Organization Service: Use the Discovery Service with the Microsoft.Xrm.Sdk.Discovery NameSpace
+- For the discovery API available through the 2011 (SOAP) endpoint: Use the Discovery Service with the Microsoft.Xrm.Sdk.Discovery NameSpace